Complete October 2014

 Work began July 14 and was complete in October.

-This P-1, Roadway Preservation project replaces the asphalt driving lanes on US 2 from the summit of Stevens Pass east for 7 miles, MP 64.63 to 71.46.
-The entire width of the roadway will be milled out and repaved with hot mix asphalt.
-The parking area for Bygone Byways will be fog-sealed.
+This P-1, Roadway Preservation project replaced the asphalt driving lanes on US 2 from the summit of Stevens Pass east for 7 miles, MP 64.63 to 71.46.
+The entire width of the roadway was milled out and repaved with hot mix asphalt.
+The parking area for Bygone Byways was fog-sealed.

 Why is WSDOT